Andriamanitra/mlsp/README.md

   the `lsp-stop` command will stop _all_ currently running language servers.
 - `hover` shows hover information for the code under cursor
 - `format` formats the buffer that is currently open
+- `autocomplete` for code completion suggestions.
+PROTIP: If you wish to use the same key as micro's autocompletion (tab by default), enable `tabAutocomplete` in `settings.lua` instead of binding `command:autocomplete` to a key!

 You can type the commands on micro command prompt or bind them to keys by adding something like this to your `bindings.json`: